Introduction

 While not all potential candidates may have all these needs, the requisition should identify if it is expected that any potential candidate may have any of these needs.

 If a lab/studio need is identified, the requisition must indicate the building and room number to be utilized for the hire.
-Departments are encouraged to work with their Dean’s office to ensure that the proposed space aligns with college/school plans.
+Departments are encouraged to work with their Dean’s office to ensure that the space proposed aligns with College/School plans.
 The ISG will visit lab/studio spaces to assess their suitability for hires and to assess the scope of any changes to the space that might be necessary before approval of the requisition.
+ISG reviews all tenure-track requisitions in PageUp and will indicate on the requisition if they need to be involved further during the search.

 ISG Meetings During Interview Phase